emzarts/SONOindustries/README.md

 # The Collapse of SONO Industries
 ### A Prisons and Phoenix Story Written By Rachel A. Boal and Programmed by Emily Zimmerman

+The Collapse of SONO Industries is a text based mystery game where players...

+# Introduction
 ## TOP SECRET - PROPERTY OF SONO IND.
 ### Secondary Life Support in Case of Emergencies: A Message from CEO John Samuels
 #### May 5th, 1979